rezmansouri/sun-sim/docs/week_20.md

 <img src="resources/week_20/exp_26_metrics.png"/>

-# 1.4.
-Why the flickering happens
+# 1.4. back to why the flickering happens

 Non-uniform area per grid cell (pole crowding effect): In equiangular grids, the grid points in $$\theta$$ (latitude) are uniformly spaced but, near the poles they are smaller and larger near the equator.